 Server log files

-The provider of the pages collects and stores information automatically in the so-called server log files, which your browser sends us automatically.
-This is:
+The provider of the pages automatically collects and stores information in so-called server log files, which your browser automatically transmits to us.
+These are:

 - Operating system used